 Color hits: If the corresponding ms/ms search results are loaded in the ms/ms search window, spectra representing hits will be colored red.
-Note: This display requires that the name of the mgf file and the data file for the search are identical.

 Disp.hits only: If the 'Color hits' option is checked, this will only display the hits.